 Gift giving can cause confusion and great offense if the traditions of the culture are not adhered to.
 In many cultures, colleagues celebrate negotiations, contract, or projects with gifts.
 Gifts for the office, such as a nice bottle of wine or liquor, are sometimes appropriate.
 In other cultures, gifts are bribes; as such, offering gifts to an associate could result in subsequent legal action.
 In Australia and many African countries, gift giving is not the norm.
 However, gift exchanges between associates are strongly rooted in tradition in Indonesia, Japan, and the Philippines.
 Gracious style and ornate presentation are a part of this tradition.

 Even more confusing is how you accept a gift.
 It’s very important in Asia and the Middle East to only use your right hand, or both hands, to offer or accept a gift.
 In Hong Kong and Japan, you should use both hands.
 Gift recipients in Singapore may graciously refuse three times before accepting a gift.
 In Chile, however, gifts are accepted and opened immediately.

 It’s also important to take into account religious traditions.
 For example, wine or some meat products might not be acceptable gifts to give someone who is from a Jewish or Muslim country.

 Business etiquette during a meal

 In some countries, meetings often occur over lunch or dinner.
 For example, hospitality is a way of life in the Arab world.
-As a result, business meetings happen during a meal, more than likely in a lavish hotel or restaurant.
+As a result, business meetings happen during a meal (unless it’s during Ramadan, of course), more than likely in a lavish hotel or restaurant.
 It is polite to return such invitations to your associates.

 Be careful about your eating habits while conducting business meetings over a meal.
 In some countries, such as New Zealand, it is bad manners to discuss business during the meal.
 Rather, New Zealanders conduct business before or after the meal.